 You have one question right off the bat, and that’s what does inside sales mean?
-Allow us to define inside sales before we proceed.
+Allow us to define the inside sales model before we proceed.

-The other duties and responsibilities of the average inside selling rep are as follows:
+The other duties and responsibilities of the inside sales reps are as follows:

 - Generating sales data reports